artichokes/dart-scissors/README.md

   - Enabled by default in debug mode.
 - CSS mirroring for Angular (see [example/mirroring](https://github.com/google/dart-scissors/tree/master/example/mirroring)):
   - Performs RTL mirroring of CSS.
+  - Could be used as a standalone transformer and with scissors transformer.
   - Uses cssjanus, with extra logic to know which properties are flippable and to recombine the three portions: orientation-neutral, non-flipped orientation-specific, flipped orientation-specific.
-  - Disabled by default in debug mode.
+  - Enabled by default in debug mode.
 - [Sass](http://sass-lang.com) compilation:
   - Compiles `*.sass` and `*.scss` files with [`sassc`](https://github.com/sass/sassc), the lightning-fast C++ port of Ruby Sass.